radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 For update operations, some SCIM servers support both PATCH and PUT operations, and some only support PUT.
 If the SCIM server backend supports both operations, the value of the “replaceonupdate” property determines which operation RadiantOne sends.
 Set the “replaceonupdate” property to true, for RadiantOne to issue a PUT to the SCIM server.
 Otherwise set the “replaceonupdate” to false, and RadiantOne issues a PATCH to the SCIM server.
 You do not need to set this property for SCIM servers that do not support PATCH operations.
 In this scenario, RadiantOne detects that the server doesn’t support PATCH operations and sends the updates as PUT operations.

->**Notes – For SCIM servers that do not support PATCH operations: When clients send update requests to RadiantOne, values for all attributes (even which were not changed) must be set because it sends a PUT request to the SCIM Server, which replaces the entry.**
+>[!note] For SCIM servers that do not support PATCH operations: When clients send update requests to RadiantOne, values for all attributes (even which were not changed) must be set because it sends a PUT request to the SCIM Server, which replaces the entry.

 #### Pass Through Authorization